Portlaoise: Local government

 The town forms part of the Portlaoise local electoral area and municipal district for elections to Laois County Council.
-This includes the urban Portlaoise area, Abbeyleix and Ballinakill and surrounding rural areas.
+This includes the urban Portlaoise area, Abbeyleix, Ballinakill and the surrounding rural areas.
 As of 2020, the total population of the Portlaoise local electoral area is 31,794 people.
 Portlaoise Town Council was abolished in 2014 in accordance with the Local Government Reform Act 2014.
 Portlaoise Town Hall on Market Square, which was designed in the French Renaissance-style, was badly damaged in a fire in March 1945 and subsequently demolished.

-Portlaoise is twinned with Coulounieix-Chamiers, Dordogne, Nouvelle-Aquitaine, France.
+Portlaoise is twinned with Coulounieix-Chamiers, in the Dordogne department in Nouvelle-Aquitaine, France.

 Demography

 Portlaoise was among Ireland's fastest growing towns from 2006 to 2011, with a 37.9% increase in population.
-In the 2016 census it was again in the top 10 fastest growing regions, with the population of the town and its suburbs exceeding 22,000.
+In the 2016 census, it was again among the top 10 fastest-growing regions, with the population of the town and its suburbs exceeding 22,000.
 By the 2022 census, population reached 23,494.

 In 2022, non-Irish nationals accounted for 28.47% of the population, compared with a national average figure of 20%.
 Polish (6.29%) were the largest single group, with the largest categories being Other European Union (7.88%) and Rest of the World (9.79%).
 The former Mayor, Rotimi Adebari, was the first person of African descent to become a mayor in Ireland.

 Due to rapid population growth and its location in the commuter belt, Portlaoise has seen the development of additional services, including a new fire station and a large swimming leisure complex.
 Portlaoise has a high percentage of people under the age of 15, reflected in the recent construction of new secondary and primary schools.